artifoxel/artifoxel.github.io/_posts/2025-01-01-MARKDOWN_SYNTAX.md

 ---
 layout: post
 title: Markdown Syntax
+categories: [Miscellaneous, Jekyll]
-author: "Top Row Publishing"
+author: "Reference"
 location: "Tblisi, Georgia"
-categories: [Miscellaneous, Jekyll]
 ---

 Markdown is a easy-to-use markup language for writing and this document contains all supported markdown features.